Baby crowning is when the baby’s head emerges out of the birth canal. It can be intense, but it also means that baby is finally here!

 - What are the signs of crowning?

 At this point, they’ve descended through the birth canal, and you’re almost at the end of your labor.
-Hooray!

-So what does a baby crowning look like?
+What does baby crowning look like?

 If you’re interested, during labor you can ask your doctor or midwife for a mirror to take a look at your crowning baby.